May 17, 2023

 Tech.
 Design tech, specifically.
 We’re so used to thinking of design and marketing tech as being either of the InDesign or HubSpot variety, it doesn’t often occur to us that there might be a similar solution for design operations (design ops).

 Most creative marketing teams have some semblance of workflow automation in-house, but the waves of marketing demands mean those systems are often operating at capacity.
 While it’s possible to attempt to expand creative teams to hire more designers, a design ops pro, and… oh, come on.
-We both know you tuned out when I said “hire more designers”.
+We both know you tuned out when I said “Hire more designers”.
 That never flies with leadership.

 This is why CaaS tends to come up in conversations about design automation as well: Creative marketers partner with teams that help automate the admin that makes scalable design possible.
 Without the tedium, and without the wasted hours.